JamesonCodes/ai-share-button-generator/README.md

 - **Multiple AI Platforms**: Support for ChatGPT, Claude, Perplexity, Gemini, and Grok
 - **Custom Prompts**: Use preset templates or create your own with `{URL}` and `{BRAND}` placeholders
 - **Brand Citation**: Automatically include your brand name in prompts for proper attribution
+- **Framework Support**: Get code snippets for HTML, React, or Vue
+- **Live Preview**: See how your buttons will look before embedding
 - **Lightweight**: Tiny bundle size (~8KB minified)
 - **Easy Integration**: Simple script tag embed
 - **Dark Mode**: Beautiful dark mode support